 Way too soon, it was time for us to leave.
 We had coffee and biscuits at Hide Dam, and then headed off, whereby we soon encountered a few wildebeest, followed by lots of impala.

-Throughout the safari, we’d encounter many impala; so common were they, that we didn’t bother to stop on each sighting; but early into the safari as this game drive was, we did stop and watch them for a while, during which time I captured this image of two males sparring:
+Throughout the safari, we would encounter many impala; so common were they, that we did not bother to stop on each sighting; but early into the safari as this game drive was, we did stop and watch them for a while, during which time I captured this image of two males sparring:

-Our next sightings included giraffes and more impala, before we headed back to the lodge for a well-earned breakfast.
+Our next sightings included giraffe and more impala, before we headed back to the lodge for a well-earned breakfast.